 In January 2019, the Company executed a lease agreement to lease additional office and manufacturing space in Rockville, Maryland.
 The lease agreement required the Company to enter into a lease provided that the landlord completes the required leasehold improvements described in the agreement.
 The lease commenced in August 2020 for a term through June 2036.
 In March 2021, the Company announced plans to move the site of its global launch of manufacturing capacity to the United Kingdom from the United States.
 As a part of this strategy, the Company entered into a termination agreement with the landlord of its Rockville, Maryland property to terminate the lease for office and manufacturing space.
-As a result, the Company recognized a \$2.0 million termination fee gain from the landlord, a \$2.3 million gain from the removal of the leased right of use asset and corresponding lease liability, and expensed \$2.4 million of leasehold improvements for the three months ended March 31, 2021.
-The \$2.0 million termination fee receivable from the landlord in included in Prepaid and other current assets in the Balance Sheet at March 31, 2021.
-The payment form the landlord was received in April 2021.
+As a result, the Company recognized a \$2.0 million termination fee gain from the landlord, a \$2.3 million gain from the removal of the leased right of use asset and corresponding lease liability, and expensed \$2.4 million of leasehold improvements for the six months ended June 30, 2021.
+The \$2.0 million termination fee was received from the landlord in April 2021.